Latest update: July 2021

 International Whaling Commission (IWC)

 In its “Status of Whales”, the IWC states “Assessments of the population status [of fin whales] in the central North Atlantic and off West Greenland have shown populations there to be in a healthy state”.
-Using a different approach to NAMMCO, the IWC also concluded (IWC 2010a), that catches of about 150 whales taken from the West Iceland management area would be sustainable.
+Using a different approach to NAMMCO, the IWC Scientific Committee also concluded that catches of about 150 whales taken from the West Iceland management area would be sustainable (IWC 2010a).

 International Union for Conservation of Nature (IUCN)